Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-09-Skipping-Properties/_index.md

 We can't populate a **v3** `Address` from a serialized **v5* `Address`, the two are not compatible, and the conversion will fail.

-This will cause the operator to fail.
+This will cause the operator to fail at runtime.

 In the opposite direction, from **v5** to **v4** to **v3**, we end up with a **v4** `Person` that contains a **v5** `Address` in the property bag, and a similar problem occurs.
 We can't populate a **v3** `Address` from a serialized **v5** `Address`, The two are not compatible, and the conversion will fail.